vascoorey/Fabric/README.md

 pod 'Fabric/Twitter', '~> 1.2'
 ```

+  Then run `pod install`.

-4. Change path in Run Script Build command to:
+4. Change the path in Run Script Build command to:

   `./Pods/Fabric/Fabric.framework/run <your organization API key> <your organization build secret>`